2ndQuadrant/pglogical/README.md

 ## UNLOGGED tables aren't replicated

-Because `UNLOGGED` tables aren't written to WAL, they aren't replicated by logical or physical repliation.
+Because `UNLOGGED` tables aren't written to WAL, they aren't replicated by logical or physical replication.
 You can only replicate `UNLOGGED` tables with trigger-based solutions.

 ## Unchanged fields are often sent in `UPDATE`